mongodb/mongo-php-library/src/Builder/architecture.md

 ## Query & Field Query

 The `query` are used in a `$match`, `$geoNear` or `$graphLookup` stages and `$elemMatch` operator.
 The `fieldQuery` are used compose query.
-A query is a map of field name to filter and/or a list of other queries.
+A query is a map of field name to fieldQuery and/or a list of other queries.

-Queries can be created with `$and`, `$or`, `$nor`, `$jsonSchema`, `$text`, `$comment` operators or with the `QueryObject` class when composed with filter.
+Queries can be created with `$and`, `$or`, `$nor`, `$jsonSchema`, `$text`, `$comment` operators or with the `QueryObject` class when composed with `fieldQuery`.
-The factory function `Query::query()` accepts variadic arguments which can be named (for `filter` with field path) or sequential (for `query` without field path).
+The factory function `Query::query()` accepts variadic arguments which can be named (for `fieldQuery` with field path) or sequential (for `query` without field path).
 This function is used by stages that accept a `query` as parameter to create the `QueryObject`.
 The encoder handle this object specifically to merge all the queries in a single object.